-Each year, the League of Railway Women honors an Outstanding Member of the Year, either individually or corporately, who has contributed their time and talents to improving the mission of LRW.
+Each year, the League of Railway Women honors an Member of the Year, either individually or corporately, who has contributed their time and talents to improving the mission of LRW.

 2018 Emilia Marceta, Metrolinx